Phryxam/phryxam-misc/ap-stats-stuff/OttoMcrippemoff.md

 Less Than 10% of the Population: I would certainly assume that there are more than 100 raccoons in the world

 ## Hypotheses
+We will be using a 1-proportion z-test <br>
 H<sub>0</sub>: `P=.15` <br>
 H<sub>a</sub>: `P>.15`